How To Feel Better By Adopting Habits That Elevate Self Worth

-The definition of self-worth, which is also known as self-esteem, is having the confidence in ourselves, to give high praise of our worthiness and ability.
-The feeling of being a courageous person, who wants and deserves to be treated with respect.
+The feeling of being a valid courageous person, who wants and deserves to be treated with respect.
 Having a healthy self-esteem, is a realistic adjusted appreciative opinion of oneself.

-What having high self-esteem is being immune of external stimuli, remaining focused, while not judging yourself just on education, health or wealth status, or how you’re treated by others.
+Having high self-esteem is being immune of external stimuli, remaining focused, while not judging yourself just on education, health or wealth status, or how you’re treated by others.

 What some will do however, is base their lives on the viewpoints, judgment, or opinions of others, which rules their beliefs.
-This is much like facing a judge and jury, allowing them to dictate their life.
+This is much like facing a judge and jury, allowing them to dictate your life.

 Always Be Mindful

-It becomes impossible to change or improve something in our lives, if we’re unable to recognize then admit that something’s wrong, and needs to change.
+It becomes impossible to change or improve something in our lives, if we’re unable to recognize then admit something’s wrong, and needs to change.

-By becoming aware of our negative bias, we begin to analyze and then distance ourselves from the feelings they expose.
+By becoming aware of our negative bias, we begin to analyze and distance ourselves from the feelings they expose.

 The Story Of Your Life

-What we have is our own story that we’ve created about ourselves, one which shapes and drives our self-perception.
+What we have is our own story we’ve created about ourselves, one which shapes and drives our self-perception.
 This is where our core self-image stems from.

 If we’re wanting to alter these stories, what needs to be known is where they originated from.
 Why we tell ourselves the fables that we do.

 What automated voices such as, “you’re lazy” or “you’re stupid” becomes so persistent, that we believe they’re true.
-These are learned responses, which can be unlearned.
+These are learned responses which can be unlearned.

 To stop them, repeat positive affirmations instead.
 Write down what you want to believe about yourself, and then repeat these phrases back to yourself, once you become negative.